exmachina-dev/nxp-flasher/README.md

 Because this tool is written in Python it should run on every platform.
 Even if it's been only tested on Windows 10.

-# Source code
+# Source code and credits

-Original source code can be found on [GitHub](https://github.com/exmachina-dev/nxp-flasher)
+Based on nxpprog program by Brian Murphy <brian@murphy.dk> released under MIT license Original source code can be found at [SourceForge](https://sourceforge.net/projects/nxpprog)

+Source code for this fork can be found at [GitHub](https://github.com/exmachina-dev/nxp-flasher)